nuki1048/nuki1048.github.io/README.md

 I used HTML, SCSS and SASS for visuals and markup, as well as for libraries (boostrap -reboot)✨✨.
 GULP was used to compress images and to convert scss sass into one file⚠️.
 JS is here only for the hamburger menu⚠️.

+In this project, there are also links to my works that were done independently/according to the course.
+Links are in the portfolio section